 China has the first fully electric container ship – initially as a trial on Pearl River in Southern China.
 It is planned only for use on inland waterways, as the ship can travel a distance of just 80 kilometers.
 The 1,000 lithium-ion batteries on board weigh 26 tons and achieve 2,400 kilowatt hours.
-Norway is also working on an electric container ship: From 2020, the “Birkeland” will transport chemicals and fertilizer from the plants of manufacturer Yara to the port in Brevik.
+Norway is also working on an electric container ship: From the early 2020's, the “Birkeland” will transport chemicals and fertilizer from the plants of manufacturer Yara to the port in Brevik.
 The company uses trucks for this at present – around 40,000 trips per year.
 The ship will transport 120 containers.

 Dutch company Port-Liner is also building fully electric cargo ships.
 They will sail on inland waterways, including to Rotterdam port.
 They can travel for 34 hours on one battery charge.
 The batteries are in containers that are simply exchanged at the port, which means that they do not have to be charged immediately.
 Port-Liner plans to produce 15 electric ships for the Netherlands and Belgium in the coming years.